mahmoud/sedimental/entries/simple_statistics_for_systems.md

 ## Interpreting reservoir data

 Once you have a reservoir what are the natural next steps?
-At PayPal we do what so many others do:
+At PayPal, our standard procedure looks like:

 1. Look at the range (min and max) and quantiles of interest (generally median, 95th, 99th, 99.9th percentiles)